Sorry, you need to enable JavaScript to visit this website.

 Work package 5 – equity assessment

-This will examine whether the use and impact of PDD varies by ethnicity, sex and location.
+This package will examine whether the use and impact of PDD varies by ethnicity, sex and location.

 Work package 6 – realist synthesis

-Lastly, this will bring together all the evaluation findings to detail what works, for whom, when and why.
+Lastly, this package will bring together all the evaluation findings to detail what works, for who, when and why.

 Was this page useful?